 Extortion - Threatening or intimidating any person for the purpose of obtaining money or anything of value.

-First Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school

-In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Offense Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.
+Subsequent Offense In-school suspension, 1-180 days out-of-school suspension, or expulsion.